Fiery and spicy edamame beans sautéed with chili paste, garlic, and miso. It’s intensely delicious. You won’t be able to stop eating these!

 Have you tried edamame before?
-Edamame beans are green soybeans and they are sweet, mild and has a slightly “beany” flavor.
-In Japan, edamame beans are often boiled in salty water still in their pods and served as an appetizer.
+Edamame beans are green soybeans, with a sweet, mild and slightly “bean-y” flavor.
+In Japan, edamame beans are often boiled in salted water in their pods and served as an appetizer.
 Between sips of beer, you pop the beans out to eat before the main course is served.

 Today I’ll show you how you can turn regular edamame into a spicy version, Spicy Edamame.

 If you are not a big fan of heat or spicy food, no problem!
-My children eats non-spicy version but it still has plenty of flavor from the garlic miso seasoning.
+My children eat the non-spicy version, but it still has plenty of flavor from the garlic miso seasoning.
 They love popping the pods out of edamame beans.
-Add more or less chili paste based on your preference.
+You can alway add more or less chili paste to suit your taste.